Silicone rubber keypad: Applications

 Common applications of silicone rubber keypads include remote controls for TV, video and HIFI units, electronic toys and games, and industrial control equipment.

-Industrial silicone rubber keypads such as ones produced by CTI Electronics Corporation are used in the medical, marine, or, military are typically sealed comply to specific industry standards such as NEMA or IP66 for protection against elements such as liquids or dust.
+Industrial silicone rubber keypads such as ones produced by CTI Electronics Corporation are used in the medical, marine, or military fields and are typically sealed to comply with specific industry standards such as NEMA or IP66 for protection against elements such as liquids or dust.

 Prior to eliminating keypads in favor of touchscreens, mobile phone handset manufacturers were the main consumer of rubber keypads worldwide.
 Their involvement has led to advances in technology including the use of hard plastic key tops bonded to a rubber keypad and also the use of embossed Mylar layer to produce an enhanced tactile response.

 With the increased use of low-current switching in automobiles, silicone-rubber keypads are being used extensively as switch mechanisms for various buttons such as window lifts and steering wheel mounted controls.
 Low-resistance pills such as SC pills and gold pills, along with short-stroke metal-dome contacts, are widely used in these settings.